Tate Reeves: Mississippi state treasurer (2004–2012)

-Reeves sought the post of Mississippi state treasurer in the 2003 election; it was an open seat, as Democratic incumbent Marshall G. Bennett was retiring.
+Reeves sought the post of Mississippi state treasurer in the 2003 election.
+It was an open seat, as Democratic incumbent Marshall G. Bennett was retiring.
 In the 2003 Republican primary election, Reeves faced former Central District Transportation Commissioner Wayne Burkes of Brandon and State Representative Andrew Ketchings of Natchez.
-In the Republican primary election, Reeves led with 49% of the vote, with Burkes in second place.
-Because no candidate achieved a majority, Reeves and Burkes had a runoff election; Reeves defeated Burkes in the runoff, which had low turnout.
+In the Republican primary, Reeves led with 49% of the vote, with Burkes in second place.
+Because no candidate won a majority, Reeves and Burkes had a runoff election; Reeves defeated Burkes in the runoff, which had low turnout.

 In the general election, Reeves defeated Democratic nominee Gary Anderson, the state director of finance and administration, 52% to 46%.
-Anderson has substantially more experience than Reeves, but Reeves's campaign raised and spent substantially more money.
-Observers also cited racial prejudice (Anderson is African American) as another factor that may have contributed to Anderson's loss.
+Anderson had substantially more experience than Reeves, but Reeves's campaign raised and spent substantially more money.
+Observers also cited racial prejudice (Anderson is African American) as a possible factor in Anderson's loss.
 Reeves's father contributed $115,000 to his campaign, about one-fifth of its fundraising total.

-Reeves's election made him the first Republican to hold the position of Mississippi state treasurer, as well as the youngest statewide elected official in the modern history of the state.
+Reeves's election made him the first Republican to hold the position of Mississippi state treasurer, and the youngest official elected statewide in the modern history of the state, at 29 years old.

 In 2007, Reeves won reelection with about 60% of the vote, defeating Democratic candidate Shawn O'Hara.

 Lieutenant governor of Mississippi (2012–2020)

 In February 2011, Reeves entered the race for lieutenant governor.
-In the August Republican primary, he defeated Mississippi State Senate president pro tempore Billy Hewes of Gulfport, 123,389 votes to 162,857.
+In the August Republican primary, he defeated Mississippi State Senate president pro tempore Billy Hewes of Gulfport, 162,857 votes to 123,389.
 In the November general election, he was elected lieutenant governor, succeeding Phil Bryant, who was elected to his first term as governor.
 Reeves ran without Democratic opposition; he received 80.35% of the vote; Reform Party candidate Tracella Lou O'Hara Hill received 19.65%.

-As lieutenant governor, Reeves was president of the state Senate, and he used his position to prevent Medicaid expansion from receiving a floor vote, and to block an increase in the gas tax to fund repairs to roads and to Mississippi's many structurally deficient bridges.
+As lieutenant governor, Reeves was president of the state Senate, and used his position to prevent Medicaid expansion from receiving a floor vote and to block an increase in the gas tax to fund repairs to roads and to Mississippi's many structurally deficient bridges.